Skip to main content

 Screenshot of the Official Journal of the European Union displaying Regulation EU 2023/138 on high-value datasets

-Everything changed more decisively with the European Open Data Directive (officially Directive (EU) 2019/1024 on open data and the re-use of public sector information) and, more specifically for publication obligations, the implementing regulation on High-Value Datasets (HVD) (Regulation (EU) 2023/138).
-By defining core meteorological datasets as high-value data, the European Union required the relevant public-sector datasets within scope to be made available free of charge, under an open license, in machine-readable formats, and via APIs and, where relevant, bulk download.
+The regulation established a common European baseline while national meteorological services continued open-data initiatives that had begun on different timelines.
+The legal framework was defined by the European Open Data Directive (officially Directive (EU) 2019/1024 on open data and the re-use of public sector information) and, more specifically for publication obligations, the implementing regulation on High-Value Datasets (HVD) (Regulation (EU) 2023/138).
+Rather than being the sole cause of openness, the directive established a European legal floor that required public-sector datasets within scope to be made available free of charge, under an open license, in machine-readable formats, and via APIs and, where relevant, bulk download.

-The implementing regulation is explicit in its requirements for meteorological datasets.
+The implementing regulation is explicit in its baseline requirements for meteorological data.
 As outlined in the Annex, the meteorological high-value datasets include:

 “observations data measured by weather stations, validated observations (climate data), weather alerts, radar data and numerical weather prediction (NWP) model data.”

-The directive forced some of Europe’s largest and most prestigious meteorological institutions to rethink their relationship with the public.
-Here is how three major agencies responded, establishing the foundation for tools like the Climate Explorer.
+The directive complemented and formalized the efforts of national meteorological institutions across Europe.
+Here is how three agencies navigated the transition to open data, establishing the foundation for tools like the Climate Explorer.

 1. Germany’s Deutscher Wetterdienst (DWD)